-3.1.4 Documentation of Recertification of Eligibility
+3.3.1 Documentation of Recertification of Eligibility

-Grantees must provide the CBRA Eliqibility Recertification form with the final determination of eligibility and documentation to support the determination in the client file.
+Grantees must provide the CBRA Eligibility Recertification form with the final determination of eligibility and documentation to support the determination in the client file.
 Documentation must be dated within 45 days of recertification date.

-3.1.4.1 Documentation of Lack of Change in Behavioral Health Condition Status
+3.3.1.1 Documentation of Lack of Change in Behavioral Health Condition Status

-If a household's Behavioral health condition continues to impair capacity to address normal activities of daily living, and is expected to be of long duration, no additional documentation is needed.
+If a household's Behavioral health condition continues to impair capacity to address normal activities of daily living, and is expected to be of long duration, this should be indicated on the CBRA Eligibility Recertification and no additional documentation is needed.
 In the case that behavioral health condition status has changed, the grantee should provide documentation that led them to determine this change in status.
-See 3.1.1.1 Documentation of a Behavioral Health Condition for appropriate documentation standards.
+See 3.2.2.1 Documentation of a Behavioral Health Condition for appropriate documentation standards.